Scthe/scthe.github.io/content/blog/2024-05-07-unity-hair/unity-hair.md

 Each strand is a collection of points connected by [lines](https://www.youtube.com/watch?v=_LtQJHmW-lc).
 In math, lines do not have width.
 So how do you render the strand?
 In Unity this is determined by the **Renderer**:

 * **None**.
 Does not render hair.
 * **Buildin Lines**.
 When you draw a triangle everyone assumes it's gonna be "filled" (rasterized).
 But why not draw only the edges, if this is the effect you want?
 Think how many times you overlaid wireframes on top of the objects.
 In this mode, you do not deal with triangles.
 Remember, these lines will be thin (not adjustable).
 Some graphic APIs even have this feature built-in (`GL_LINES` in OpenGL).
+Certain settings are not available in this mode.
+Can look good if you have tons of strands.
 * [Buildin Strips](https://github.com/Unity-Technologies/com.unity.demoteam.hair/blob/7fe8b81797b013a51f42dc1f9062892bfd529c7b/Runtime/HairInstanceBuilder.cs#L421).
-This is the mode you want.
+This is the mode you usually want.
 Each point expands into 2 vertices.
 Four vertices between 2 consecutive points create a quad.
 The vertex positions are calculated based on the direction vector between both points (tangent) and the direction to the camera.
 Each vertex is moved `hairWidth / 2` away from the point that created it (see image below).
 In some distant way, this is like [billboards](https://docs.unity3d.com/Manual/class-BillboardRenderer.html).
 This approach may produce long, thin triangles, which can be a problem for the GPU.
-Still, this is the setting that you will **always** use.
 * [Buildin Tubes](https://github.com/Unity-Technologies/com.unity.demoteam.hair/blob/7fe8b81797b013a51f42dc1f9062892bfd529c7b/Runtime/HairInstanceBuilder.cs#L471).
 Seems to be similar to strips.
 Instead of a single flat plane, it renders all 4 sides of each segment (front, back, both sides).
 Check the [original PR](https://github.com/Unity-Technologies/com.unity.demoteam.hair/pull/47/files) and the "drawing" in the code docs.